b224hisl/Open3DFlow/README.md

-This project attempts to do 3D IC simulation based on OpenRoad EDA flow Detail information can be find in https://github.com/b224hisl/RIOS-code-a-chip-submission This work is not completely finished, I will keep updating.
+This project attempts to do 3D IC simulation based on OpenRoad EDA flow Detail information can be find in https://github.com/b224hisl/RIOS-code-a-chip-submission This work has not been completely finished, I will keep updating.

 Author: Yifei Zhu, RIOS Lab, TsingHua University
 Feel free to contact me by